lululxvi/deepxde/docs/user/installation.rst

    - You can use ``python -m deepxde.backend.set_default_backend [BACKEND]`` to set the default backend

-Currently BACKEND can be chosen from "tensorflow.compat.v1" (TensorFlow 1.x backend) and "tensorflow" (TensorFlow 2.x backend).
+Currently BACKEND can be chosen from "tensorflow.compat.v1" (TensorFlow 1.x backend), "tensorflow" (TensorFlow 2.x backend), and "pytorch" (PyTorch).
 The default backend is TensorFlow 1.x.

 Different backends support slightly different features, and switch to another backend if DeepXDE raised a backend-related error.
 Some features can be implemented easily, we welcome your contributions.